krishan1988/Make_a_bet/README.md

 Used PHP framework – Laravel (lumen)

 Setup the Project
-• Extract the betSystem.zip file and copy that to server • Please find the bet_system.sql inside this folder create database using that or run “php artisan migrate:fresh”
+• Clone the project or download and copy that to your local server • Please find the bet_system.sql inside this folder create database using that or run “php artisan migrate:fresh”
 • Config the .env file
 • Composer update